didix21/opensim_exoskeleton/README.md

 # opensim_exoskeleton

 This repository aims to make use of OpenSim API and Simbody API, two C++ libraries in order to prove the feasibility of coupling and simulating the H1 exoskeleton model with a musculoskeletal model already created in OpenSim.
-The following images show the H1 Exoskeleton and the OpenSim model:
+The following image show the H1 Exoskeleton:

 <img src="readmefiles/images/h1exo.png" align="center"/>